 The following costs represent average baseline area costs, not including any additional fees.

-Average cost comparisons near Virginia Beach, VA
+Average monthly cost of Senior Apartments in Virginia Beach, VA vs. nearby cities

 Virginia Beach, VA